 20 | Apollo Moonprints in Cement | A featured selection of Roadside America, the “Apollo Moonprints in Cement” can be viewed for free in front of the Myrtle Beach Convention Center.
 The moonprints in question belong to none other than Colonel Charles M. Duke Jr., who served as the lunar module pilot for Apollo 16 and became the 10th astronaut to walk on the moon on April 20, 1972.
 By the way, Duke was the first member inducted into the South Carolina Hall of Fame (see No. 5).

 WHERE: 2101 N Oak St, Myrtle Beach, SC 29577 | WHO: N/A

 Need To Find Affordable Fun Fast In Myrtle Beach?

 Use our super-sweet map guide below to make your way to all these fantastic landmarks and activities so you can make the most of your time!

 There’s No Shortage of Fun and Free Activities in Myrtle Beach!

 A world-class vacation destination, Myrtle Beach truly has something for everyone – whether you’re seeking the top Myrtle Beach attractions for families, the most popular boardwalk restaurants in Myrtle Beach or the best deals on family resorts in Myrtle Beach.
-Make sure to visit our up-to-date travel blog for a one-stop source for all your Myrtle Beach vacation information!

 * Westgate Resorts is in no way affiliated with the attractions featured in this article.
 Items or places listed are current as of the publishing date of this article.
 Please call or visit the attraction or call for the most up-to-date offerings and details.